Get insider access

 1. Best Sony Camera

 The Sony α7 IV isn't just the best Sony Alpha camera we've tested—it's one of the best cameras we've tested, period.
-This enthusiast-oriented hybrid camera sports a 33-megapixel sensor with plenty of dynamic range and boasts one of the best autofocus systems of its class.
+This enthusiast-oriented hybrid camera features a 33-megapixel sensor with plenty of dynamic range and boasts one of the best autofocus systems of its class.
 That makes it a great fit for faster subjects, with respectably quick burst shooting, although it slows down considerably if you shoot uncompressed RAW files.
 That aside, the α7 IV is also a video powerhouse, with 4k recording at 60 fps (albeit with a crop), no recording time limits, and internal 10-bit 4:2:2 color depth to capture everything from cinematic footage to slow-motion action.

-Aside from being well-suited to a wide range of photo and video styles, the camera is also built to last, with a sturdy weather-sealed body, a vari-angle touchscreen, and a high-resolution electronic viewfinder (EVF) that gives you a crisp view of your subject—not to mention dual memory card slots, one of which supports faster CFexpress cards, and all the ports you need for video peripherals.
+Aside from being well-suited to a wide range of photo and video styles, the camera is also built to last, with a sturdy weather-sealed body, a fully articulated touchscreen, and a high-resolution electronic viewfinder (EVF) that gives you a crisp view of your subject—not to mention dual memory card slots, one of which supports faster CFexpress cards, and all the ports you need for video peripherals.
 All that hardware and processing power comes at the expense of portability, but if you're looking for a fantastic all-arounder, this is the Sony camera to get.

 See our review